buildingSMART-Finland/InfraModel/markdown/roadsandstreets.md

 ## Geometry of roads and streets

-An *alignment group* of road or street **\<Alignments>** contains a *geometric description* (description hierarchy *1) of a continuous stationing reference **\<Alignment>**.
+An *alignment group* of road or street **\<Alignments>** contains a *geometric description* of a continuous stationing reference **\<Alignment>**.
 The *geometric description* is composed of horizontal and vertical geometric elements.
-The central *alignments* such as the centerline and left and right edges of a road or the centerline and edges of a sidewalk for a street are described as *geometric alignments* while the rest are described in terms of *line strings* (description hierarchy *2).
+The central *alignments* such as the centerline and left and right edges of a road or the centerline and edges of a sidewalk for a street are described as *geometric alignments* while the rest are described in terms of *line strings*.
 The alignments described as *geometric descriptions* are also described as *line strings* for use in the *line string model*.

 The *alignments* **\<Alignment>** of an *alignment group* **\<Alignments>** are described before the *line string model* or the *plan information* contained by the extensions "IM_stringlinelayers" and "IM_plan".
 The particular order of the alignments **\<Alignment>** within the alignment group **\<Alignments>** does not matter.
 The alignment description process is described in further detain in {{refsec alignments}} .